Honda Civic Battery Replacement Guide

 - The battery is dead, Honda won’t start.

-- Lights don’t work.
+- The lights don’t work.

-- Honda engine won’t crank
+- The Honda engine won’t crank.

 - You hear a click, and the engine won’t turn over.